linkedmd/website/public/LinkedMarkdown.linked.md

 :include[MIT]{"Year"="2022" "Copyright holder"="MyDAO"}
 ```

+### Other features

+- **Numbering auto-magically works**: No need to manually keep track of section 1.2.3.b or anything like that.
+Linked Markdown detects headings and automatically numbers them.
+- **Automatic heading linking**: Linked Markdown also creates an anchor for each heading, so they are easier to link.
+- **Table of contents**: Just insert `[[toc]]`and it will render a table of contents.
+- **Footnotes**: Linked Markdown supports footnotes.

 ## Publishing documents

 Linked Markdown is a building block that enables many things, such as an open source legal system[^1] to emerge.